DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 ### Extracting final contig set

 Exit R by typing quit().
-Use SeqKit to extract all the contigs that you outputed to your contig_names.txt file.
+Use SeqKit to extract all the contigs that you output to your contig_names.txt file.

 ```
 module load seqkit/0.10.0